pranavjain110/arduinoBell/README.md

 Once the break is over, the relay for the Red LED will turn off and the Relay for the Green LED will turn on.

+In the current setup of the 8 Relay Module board:
+Relay 1,2 are used for Green Light
+Relay 3,4 are used for Red Light
+Relay 5,6 are used for Buzzer

 The user can modify the time of the break and the duration of the break easily from User Input section of the code.